 legal services providers

-persons who, under our authority, ensure performance of our contractual or legal obligations and exercise of rights established by a contract or by the law or with who we cooperate in performance of a contract or in the realization of our scope of business (ie tax advisors, auditors, etc.)
+persons who, under our authority, ensure performance of our contractual or legal obligations and exercise rights established by a contract or by the law or with whom we cooperate in performance of a contract or within realization of our scope of business (i.e. tax advisors, auditors, etc.)

 public authorities, courts or law enforcement authorities

 personal data are not transferred to third countries or international organizations